2022's best places to work in Mass., according to Boston Globe Magazine

 Of the 150 companies on the list, the magazine said, 51 are new.
 Those newcomers include everything from Liberty Mutual Group to the enigmatic Pickle Robot Co.

-Alnylam Pharmaceuticals — Taking the number one slot for the second year in a row, Boston Globe Magazine said this Cambridge company excels at cultivating both innovation and respect in the workplace.
+Alnylam Pharmaceuticals — Taking the No. 1 slot for the second year in a row, Boston Globe Magazine said this Cambridge company excels at cultivating both innovation and respect in the workplace.
 This generates both timely medical advances and satisfied employees who feel their greater purpose.
 Alnylam has been on the list for nine years and employs 1,087 people, all in Massachusetts.

 Relay Therapeutics — Another Cambridge-based biotech company, Relay develops new cancer treatments while livening the workplace with things like James Bond-themed meetings.
 It is a newcomer to the list, but Boston Globe Magazine said the company stands out for showing employees a great deal of mutual respect while holding itself accountable.
 Relay employs 282 people, all in Massachusetts.